bysnupy/handson/handson__your_own_vpc.md

 # Creating you own VPC for OpenShift v4

-I walk you through how to create you VPC manually to install OCPv4 on AWS dashboard.
+I walk you through how to create your VPC manually to install OCPv4 on AWS dashboard.

 ## Preparations to create your VPC